 Want to skate for Boston Roller Derby?
 We’d love to have you!
-We have different training programs throughout the year, read on for details.
+We have a few different training programs throughout the year.
 To help us find the right program for you please fill out the following form, or contact our Coaching Committee Head, Crüeliette Lewis, with any questions: BRD Training Information Request

 SKILLS Training Program